Laboratory for Catalysis and Sustainable Chemistry

 An important part of our research therefore focuses on providing understanding of a functioning catalyst with the ultimate aim to be able to design better catalytic processes.
 This reflects the general research theme within the laboratory, which is to provide understanding of a functioning respectively functional material.
 The laboratory is in particular strong in the development and application of in situ / operando time- and space-resolved measurements.
 For that, we maintain strong links to the synchrotron.
 We apply methods based on X-ray absorption and emission and X-ray photoemission spectroscopies, in addition to ptychographic imaging.
 High space-resolution is achieved in both the hard and soft X-ray regimes and diffractive and spectroscopic imaging is explored.

-Manoj warned the community about all the misconceptions and pitfalls he encountered while studying the conversion of methane to methanol and made it into Nature Catalysis!
+Manoj Ravi, PhD student in the van Bokhoven group, warned the community about all the misconceptions and pitfalls he encountered while studying the conversion of methane to methanol and made it into Nature Catalysis!

 ESRF Scientific Highlight 2018

 Our work on active site structure in mordenite has been featured as one of the Scientific Highlights of 2018 by the European Synchrotron Radiation Facility (ESRF).

 Recent advances in electron crystallography published in Angewandte Chemie and highlighted by Science, Chemical & Engineering News and ScienceNews!Under the lead of LSK member, "Rapid structure determination of microcrystalline molecular compounds using electron diffraction", published in Angewandte Chemie International Edition https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201811318 has attracted great attention in the chemistry community.